 - Call emergency services or have someone else do it.
 As soon as you have called for help, continue with the cycle of 30 chest compression followed by 2 rescue breaths.
 Repeat cycle until the person starts breathing normally or until help arrives.

 Sometimes no matter how cautious we are, drowning accidents can still happen.
 By educating ourselves on how to perform CPR, we are ensuring that our loved ones are in the best possible hands at all times.
-Delivery of CPR after droning increases the chance of survival by up to 50%.
+Delivery of CPR after drowning increases the chance of survival by up to 50%.
 It is truly an investment to learn First aid and CPR.

-Enroll in a CPR class today.
+Enrol in a CPR class today.